KRM7/gapp/docs/miscellaneous.md

 ## Execution

-By default, the library will use multiple threads for running the genetic algorithms, with the number of threads being the number of hardware threads available as indicated by `std::thread::hardware_concurrency`.
+By default, the library will use multiple threads for running the genetic algorithms, with the number of threads being half the number of hardware threads available as indicated by `std::thread::hardware_concurrency`.

 This can be changed using the `execution_threads` function.
 The number of threads used will be the value specified as the argument to this function.